viewmaster111/SpeedTest-1/README.md

 The release will include changes for the upcoming holiday, those will come over the next week or so, depending on what obstacles I face.

-*What changed so far*

- - [x] Colors on both platforms have been changed.
+This release includes:

+ - Removal of the "Loading" text, replaced with a loader.

- - [x] Removing the force to download the android app until its more stable.
+- Removal of Force Android App, you now have the option to download or use the browser version.

+- Updated colors for the upcoming holiday

+- Improved accuracy by nearly 90% (*based on a 10 RE-test survey*)

+- Better UI

+- Fixed Back button on Mobile Version

+-  IOS Copy Results issue is now resolved.

- - [x] Fixed some issues with css
+- Removed some unneccessary code

+- General Enhancments